spiculedata/saiku-charm/README.txt

 # Overview

-This charm provides [Saiku Analytics](http://meteorite.bi/products/saiku), both Enterprise and Community editions.
+This charm provides [Saiku Analytics](http://meteorite.bi/products/saiku) Enterprise Edition.
 Saiku Analytics is a flexible & lightweight web based OLAP Analysis tool that is designed to allow users to slice and dice their data using any modern web browser.
 Saiku Analytics will run on top of most JDBC compliant databases.

 Saiku allows business users to explore complex data sources, using a familiar drag and drop interface and easy to understand business terminology, all within a browser.
 Select the data you are interested in, look at it from different perspectives, drill into the detail.
 Once you have your answer, save your results, share them, export them to Excel or PDF, all straight from the browser.